 Tips and Variations

 Speaking of chili pepper, if you don’t have any on hand, try a pinch or so of red chili flakes

 Don’t have fresh greens on hand?
 Stir in some frozen spinach at the end of cook time.
-Heat until wilted and warmed through (you can thaw before adding, if you like, as to not water down your soup).
+Heat until wilted and cooked through (you can thaw before adding, if you like, as to not water down your soup).